JamesRobertHawk/jamesroberthawk.github.io/_posts/2022-06-02-rendering-ps1.markdown

 # Conclusion
 Attempting to recreate the PS1 style of rendering is very far-reaching and touches on many different development areas.
 It amuses me to see the number of techniques usually employed to make a game render become more crisp and shiny but instead used here to make the game jaggy, jitterery, muddy and inaccurate.

-The result achieved matches my spec and this is how [Chaos The Devil]({% post_url 2021-08-11-chaos-the-devil-announcement %}) achieves PS1 rendering.

 The technique is limiting, especially the false painters algorithm.
 Separation between coding and art is not really possible- art needs to be created with the rendering limitations in mind.

-# What next?

-Development of [Chaos The Devil]({% post_url 2021-08-11-chaos-the-devil-announcement %}) is full steam ahead and I hope to have a playable demo of the first 8 levels available by the end of the year.

 **Watch this space.**

-And if PS1 game dev is your thing, or if you have any questions, follow me on Twitter [@JamesRobertHawk](http://www.twitter.com/JamesRobertHawk) and continue to follow my development of [Chaos The Devil]({% post_url 2021-08-11-chaos-the-devil-announcement %}).

 I am going to create more articles like this during the development of the game.
 I am currently working on an audio pass so if that's your thing, drop back again soon.